18 Must-Have Negotiation Skills For Procurement Professionals

 - If your company needs to buy good laptops and you have all decided to purchase Sony laptops, then obviously Sony is your single-sourcing.

-- Toshiba is one of the most popular brands n the world, and Toshiba Electronics has decided to go with Asyst Technologies Inc as its single product sourcing for fab production in 300mm fab.
+- Toshiba is one of the most popular brands in the world.
+Toshiba Electronics has decided to go with Asyst Technologies Inc as its single product sourcing for fab production in 300mm fab.

 The Advantages and Disadvantages of Sole Sourcing